dcodesdev/rustfinity.com/challenges/structs/description.md

        pub author: String,
    }
    ```
-   This will allow the tests to access the struct and its fields, without this the tests will fail.
+   This will allow the tests to access the struct and its fields.
+Without this, the tests will fail.

 ---